gameman15/Register/README.md

 Version 1.2a3:
-	-Phantom item added to beginning of tickets (fixed v1.2a4) -Close out always fails due to new void handling (fixed v1.2a5)
+	-Phantom item added to beginning of tickets (fixed v1.2a4) -(!)Close out always fails due to new void handling (fixed v1.2a5)

 Version 1.2a4:
-	-Close out always fails due to new void handling (fixed v1.2a5)
+	-(!)Close out always fails due to new void handling (fixed v1.2a5)

+Version 1.2a5:
+	-(!)Close out always fails due to mistakes in "accept close out" and "change day" scripts (fixed v1.2a6)

 ========
 CHANGE LOG